Gromov-Wasserstein at Scale, Beyond Squared Norms: Additional Background

 \subsubsection{Choice of Baselines}

 Despite the wide variety of Gromov-Wasserstein solvers available, only entropic-regularized methods (\cref{appendix:subsection:literature_egw_solvers}) scale to inputs containing thousands of points, and only accelerated approximations can handle tens of thousands.
-Consequently, we focus our benchmarks on two main competitors: \textsc{Entropic-GW}, the reference solver for exact EGW problems, and \textsc{LowRank-GW}, the current state-of-the-art for approximate solving.

-We excluded other potential baselines for the following reasons: \begin{itemize} \item \textsc{Sampled-GW} relies on stochastic sampling: due to this randomness, the solver does not converges effectively which prevents reliable comparisons of convergence speed. \item \textsc{Proximal-GW} addresses a distinct problem formulation, and does not scale to $\NN>10^4$ points. \item Methods such as \textsc{Sparse-GW} or \textsc{ULOT} rely on different computational backends or address different settings, making fair comparisons difficult to perform. \end{itemize}
+Consequently, we focus our benchmarks on two main competitors: \textsc{Entropic-GW}, the reference solver for exact EGW problems, and \textsc{Quadratic-LowRank-GW}, the current state-of-the-art for approximate solving.
+We discarded heuristic methods and linear-time approximations as they introduce artifacts that are unsuited to our shape matching applications (\cref{fig:horse_texture_comparisons}g and h).
+Finally, we excluded other potential baselines for the following reasons: \begin{itemize} \item \textsc{Sampled-GW} relies on stochastic sampling: due to this randomness, the solver does not converges effectively which prevents reliable comparisons of convergence speed. \item \textsc{Proximal-GW} addresses a distinct problem formulation, and does not scale to $\NN>10^4$ points. \item Methods such as \textsc{Sparse-GW} or \textsc{ULOT} rely on different computational backends or address different settings, making fair comparisons difficult to perform. \end{itemize}

 Note that although we did not include them in our quantitative benchmarks, we still discuss the convergence properties of \textsc{Sampled-GW} and \textsc{Proximal-GW} in \cref{subsection:appendix:solver_cvg}.

-Finally, we stress that the methods excluded from our benchmarks were originally validated on inputs with at most a few thousand nodes.
+Finally, we stress that the quadratic-time methods excluded from our benchmarks were originally validated on inputs with at most a few thousand nodes.
 Therefore, while we do not provide a direct performance comparison against all pre-existing GW solvers, our experiments demonstrate scalability to problems whose sizes are $10$ to $100$ times larger than those addressed in prior works.